Tithing

 1st January 2005 - Humanitarian Aid Fund begins the year with a balance of £200,000.
 Fast Offering Fund begins the year with a balance of £2,005,000.

 2005 - Annual Financial Statement submitted to the Charities Commission show that members of the Church in the UK donate £509,000 to the Humanitarian Aid Fund.
-Church spends £34,000, all of it on projects within the UK.
+Church spends £34,000, all of it on projects within the UK .

 Donations to the Fast Offering Fund totaled £1,597,000.
 This was added to the existing balance of £2,005,000 already in the fund. £500,000 of this was transferred to the Church's 'sister' charity, LDS (Welfare).
-This money was spent on 'Direct Charitable Expenditure' which is defined as "expenditure directly relating to the objects of the charity".
+This money was spent on 'Direct Charitable Expenditure' which is defined as "expenditure directly relating to the objects of the charity."
 In theory this could mean the building of chapels, or paying staff (which accounted for £1,094,000 over 2005).

-Income - £761,000
+Income £761,000 £4,102,000

 (* Given the money was spent in the UK and Ireland, other parts of Europe and Africa are probably nil.
 We know some parts of Africa were affected by the Tsunami but not much, and nowhere in the report was a reference made to helping Tsunami victims.)

 Why worry?
 We will say that we know the church provided very real assistance to some affected areas; we won't deny that the church does some good with the money.
-What gets us is that we sat there in sacrament meeting when the letter was read out and having seen the news over the last week felt moved to take the Church at its word and really donate an amount that would make a difference.
-However the money just sat in the Church's bank account earning them interest.
+What gets us is that we sat there in sacrament meeting when the letter was read out and having seen the news over the last week felt moved to take the church at its word and really donate an amount that would make a difference.
+However, the money just sat in the church's bank account earning them interest.

 It also seems to indicate that 'global' directives from the First Presidency don't necessarily apply to the whole church.
 Somebody at Solihull must have known that none of the money going through their hands would ever get to the Tsunami victims, yet they were happy to forward the letter with the directive it be read out in sacrament.

-Note: financial information from charities in the UK has to be disclosed publicly so this kind of detail is available.
+Editor comment: financial information from charities in the UK has to be disclosed publicly so this kind of detail is available.
 Thanks to Darque for providing this information.

-Details from LDS critic Elder George Carlin: 1/30/2008
+Details from LDS critic Elder George Carlin: 30 January 2008

 I got them from the financial statements themselves (see links).
 Please keep in mind the tsunami in question hit in December 2004.
-So, the donations would have most likely occured in both December 2004 and throughout 2005.
+So, the donations would have most likely occurred in both December 2004 and throughout 2005.

-* 2004: http://www.charity-commission.gov.uk/registeredcharities/ScannedAccounts%5CEnds51%5C0000242451_AC_20041231_E_C.pdf
+* 2004: (dead link)

 On page 15 of 26, Humanitarian Aid is discussed: